AmiliaSalva/Security-Incident-Analysis-Using-SQL/README.md

 These scenarios serve as a practical demonstration of my SQL skills, showcasing my ability to manipulate data, apply filters, and analyze datasets to uncover patterns, anomalies, or other meaningful information.
 It showcases my competence in utilizing SQL as a versatile tool for querying and analyzing data, enabling me to extract valuable insights and draw informed conclusions.

-Overall, these scenarios are designed to validate my proficiency in SQL and showcase my ability to leverage its capabilities in various data analysis scenarios, irrespective of the specific details of the scenario itself.

 ## Scenario 1